BonnieMcLean/BonnieMcLean.github.io/news/_posts/2024-04-28-phonosemantic_maps.md

 Of course, we only looked at three semantic scales and a handful of phonological contrasts.
 However, we hope this study will serve as a useful framework for future investigations of iconicity, in particular to unite and compare findings across different studies so that we can better identify, for example, higher-order factors mediating specific iconic associations (Sidhu and Pexman, 2018; Sidhu et al., 2022), and to study how semantic networks in the iconic lexicon differ from those we know from the general lexicon.

-[^1]The association  between /u/ and DEEP reported in Johansson et al. (2020b) could be another instance of this more general cross-modal association.
+[^1]: The association  between /u/ and DEEP reported in Johansson et al. (2020b) could be another instance of this more general cross-modal association.

 ## References